A new measure between sets of probability distributions with applications to erratic financial behavior: Abstract

 \section{Abstract}

 This paper introduces a new framework to quantify distance between finite sets with uncertainty present, where probability distributions determine the locations of individual elements.
 Combining this with a Bayesian change point detection algorithm, we produce a new measure of similarity between time series with respect to their structural breaks.
+First, we demonstrate the algorithm's effectiveness on a collection of piecewise autoregressive processes.
 Next, we apply this to financial data to study the erratic behavior profiles of 19 countries and 11 sectors over the past 20 years.
-Then, we take a closer examination of individual equities and their behavior surrounding market crises, times when change points are consistently observed.
-Combining new and existing methods, we study the dynamics of our collection of equities and highlight an increase in equity similarity in recent years, particularly during such crises.
-Finally, we show that our methodology may provide a new outlook on diversification and risk-reduction during times of extraordinary correlation between assets, where traditional portfolio optimization algorithms encounter difficulties.
+Our measure provides quantitative evidence that there is greater collective similarity among sectors' erratic behavior profiles than those of countries, which we observe upon individual inspection of these time series.
+Our measure could be used as a new framework or complementary tool for investors seeking to make asset allocation decisions for financial portfolios.

 {\it Keywords}: Time series analysis, change point detection, Bayesian analysis, similarity measures, market crises